Jmion/SVProject/partie5/REPONSE.md

  First of all we we need to define the condition when the Animal will be starving.
 This information will be used in getMaxSpeed.
 For the definition of when an animal is starving we decided that each animal can be starving at a different energy level.
 For proper use we therefor added an *scorpion_energy_starving* and *gerbil_energy_starving* to our app JSON config file.
 We used a virtual method to define the updateState leaving the choice of the value to return up to the non abstract animals.
 With this solution we are respecting the app design and choice of keeping all of these parameters modifiable at run time.
 We also added *animal_starving_speed_factor* to the JSON because it is the only logical place where such a setting should go.
 We do not want to affect the state that the animal is in since we would like the animal to behave is it normally does but in a weaker form (moving less fast).

-## Q.3.8
-Exacly in the same way as previous methodes.
-But only thing that we will change that we haven't done in previous double dispatch is to define the method in animal.
-This default implementation

 ## Q.3.9
 #What is wanted???